Intangible assets: avoidance: tax-driven transactions: relationship of anti-avoidance rule with other provisions

 Relationship with exclusion of assets held for uncommercial purposes

-FA02/SCH29/PARA77 provides that its provisions do not apply to an intangible asset to the extent that it is held for a purpose that is not a business or other commercial purpose of the company (see CIRD25030).
+CTA09/S803 provides that the provisions of PART8 do not apply to an intangible asset to the extent that it is held for a purpose that is not a business or other commercial purpose of the company (see CIRD25030).
 In the avoidance field this rule is likely to be of application only in unusual circumstances.
 It is certainly possible to envisage circumstances where arrangements having as a main object the reduction of profits in the way described in CIRD48110 involve an asset held for commercial purposes.

 Relationship with requirement that accounting treatment must correspond with GAAP